hassanhabib/RESTFulSense/readme.md

 Note the linking of the FileName to the StreamContent via the name parameter in the attributes.

 ### 4. Custom serialization/deserialization support
 RESTFulSense uses by default NewtonSoft serialization/deserialization support.
 However, in some scenarios this could present some drawbacks.
-Imagine
+Imagine:
-1) your models don´t have NewtonSoft annotations (because your main project doesn´t uses NewtonSoft).
+1) Your models donÂ´t have NewtonSoft annotations (because your main project doesnÂ´t uses NewtonSoft).
-1) you have some types which they need custom converters to specify how to deal with those types.
+1) You have some types which they need custom converters to specify how to deal with those types.
 For example, TimeOnly type.
-This type if you try serializate it with NewtonSoft or System.Text then raises an exception because it doesn´t know how to deal with it.
+This type if you try serializate it with NewtonSoft or System.Text then raises an exception because it doesnÂ´t know how to deal with it.
-1) you need to use a custom JsonSerializerSettings or JsonSerializerOptions.
+1) You need to use a custom JsonSerializerSettings or JsonSerializerOptions.

 Here we have an example for a POST using System.Text.Json.JsonSerializer: